Harsha-2324/ReactTask_8/README.md

 ### 6. Click in the Apple Store or Products on Cart Page to go to the Home Page.
  ![image](./public/image/Screenshot%20(165).png)

-### 7. Click in the Continue Shopping on the Cart Page to go to the Home Page.
+### 7. Click in the Continue Shopping on the Empty Cart Page to go to the Home Page.
  ![image](./public/image/Screenshot%20(170).png)

 ## Technologies Used